deuxfleurs-org/garage/doc/book/operations/recovering.md

 Garage is meant to work on old, second-hand hardware.
 In particular, this makes it likely that some of your drives will fail, and some manual intervention will be needed.
 Fear not!
-For Garage is fully equipped to handle drive failures, in most common cases.
+Garage is fully equipped to handle drive failures, in most common cases.

 ## A note on availability of Garage